-How adjusters deal with claims
+How insurance adjusters deal with claims

-Example of how adjusters handle claims
+Example of how insurance adjusters handle claims

 Let’s say your neighbor’s tree fell into your yard, damaging your fence and roof at the same time (double whammy!).

 Who’s gonna pay?
 And how much?

 It isn’t up to you or your insurer; it’s something the insurance claims adjuster will decide.